gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-25-casio-caleid-xm700-mobile-navigator-hardware.md

 The screen is 320x240 monochrome (1-bit) which exhibits an odd quirk that active pixels cast a shadow because the LCD is clear and the silver backing is some distance away.
 This is long before the LCD would be fused to the backing.
 In fact, some units you see for sale have creases in the silver backing, I'm not sure what must have happened to those devices!

-The system software is a charming custom OS, featuring a full mobile office suite, and 2MB of free space on the flash storage.
+The system software is a charming custom OS, featuring a full mobile office suite, and 2MB of flash storage (1.49MB free for user data).
 Most importantly it allows user-created Add-ins to be loaded onto it, we would call them plugins or apps today.
 The device even has an expansion port for communications peripherals, enabling it to do email/fax using a cell phone or pay phone as data connection.
 A salaryman's dream in late-90s Japan!

 My goal: sideload the hanafuda game, along with anything else I can lay my hands on, using the proprietary dock, sync software and a Japanese install of Windows 98!